Howdy Mozcon 2013! ionSearch’s Martin Woods visits Seattle

 Avinash if famous for his ability to walk-the-walk and talk-the-talk, so I’d been looking forward to seeing this self-confessed hater of all things shit when it comes to marketing.

-The key part to this presentation was explaining how the world is broken up into three stages; see, think and do.
+The key part of this presentation was explaining how the world is broken up into three stages; see, think and do.
 SEO falls into the final stages of think and the whole part of do, while see and most of think fall under brand.
-‘Do’ comes under performance in which we were given comparative examples of “sucking… when you go to macys.com it feels like you walked into a Kmart”.
+‘Do’ comes under performance, about which we were given comparative examples of “sucking… when you go to macys.com it feels like you walked into a Kmart”.
 Apparently “not sucking looks like this” – ShopBob.”
-He referenced ways in which video is used to help visualise the product images to help improve conversions of ‘flat’ products.
+He referenced ways in which video is used to help visualise the product images,in order to help improve conversions of ‘flat’ products.

-If we are as SEOs only focus on the green line (in the image above) it “will make you poor”.
+If we are as SEOs only focusing on the green line (in the image above), it “will make you poor”.
 SEOs should be focusing efforts on how the channels work together to improve performance across all marketing activities.

 Carin Overturf – How to Moz Lingo: Cross-Team Communication When Crisis Hits